<- All articles

 8. Funding Models

-Action tip: Set up your core campaign budget based on your lowest projections for donations/funding.
-Anything you raise above this figure you can channel into scalable campaign spending like digital ads, billboards, paid canvassers, etc.
+Action tip: Plan your campaign budget based on minimum projections for donations.
+Excess funds can fuel scalable campaign spending like digital ads, billboards, canvassers, etc.

 9. Who to Hire?

 Action tip: Match your budget with how many of those seats you can fill.
-Remember you may be able to fill some of those roles from your own (voluntary) team.
+Remember you may be able to fill some of those roles with volunteers.

 10. Working on GOTV Strategy